 What is Workday Security Configuration Testing?

-What to test in Workday Security Configuration?
+What should you test in Workday Security Configuration?

 The security baseline of the available actions and field permissions is the most important point to test against changes that are made during the change management.
 The teams should perform regular tests to ensure that respective security group retains the assigned available actions and field permissions to access the key objects within the span of control.

 Further, there is a need of deploying security regression (as a key part of your test approach) to address the changes to menus and security on the Workday’s ongoing releases.
-Hence, it is important to ensure that the change addressed by the security configurator must stays in-line with the security policies.
-The business user should be able to run regression regularly capturing potential changes on the Workday delivered roles.
+Hence, it is important to ensure that the change addressed by the security configurator stays in-line with the security policies.
+The business user should be able to run regression regularly, capturing potential changes on the Workday delivered roles.

 Challenges with manual testing of Workday Security Configuration

-- The impact of the weekly patches (cannot be efficiently addressed through manual testing).
+2. The impact of the weekly patches (cannot be efficiently addressed through manual testing).

-- Biannual update & Workday expansion needs heavy man-month effort, zipping SMEs for the extended periods (with manual testing).
+3. Biannual update & Workday expansion needs heavy man-month effort, zipping SMEs for the extended periods (with manual testing).

-- Testing integration during Workday updates
+4. Testing integration during Workday updates.

-Because of these challenges more and more enterprises are looking to accelerate their Workday testing in general and Validating Workday Security configuration in particular by leveraging the power of test automation.
+Because of these challenges, more and more enterprises are looking to accelerate their Workday testing in general and Validating Workday Security configuration in particular by leveraging the power of test automation.

 How Opkey’s Automated Workday Security Validator can help?

-Opkey takes the heavy lifting out of your Security configuration validation by providing a prebuilt validation suite that allows Business users to easily provide Security baseline and test Security Validation with a Single Click
+Opkey takes the heavy lifting out of your Security Configuration Validation by providing a pre-built validation suite that allows business users to easily provide Security Baseline and test Security Validation with a single click.

-The automated Security configuration validation with Opkey is a simple 3 step process
+The automated Security configuration validation with Opkey is a simple 3 step process.

 Step 1: